Saosin: Live At The Garden Amphitheater, Reber's return and fourth album (2023–present)

 In early 2025, Saosin entered the studio to work on new material, sharing updates via their social media channels.
 In May 2025, the band launched a tour across Indonesia, performing in Bandung, Jakarta, Surabaya, and Solo.
 The first show took place on May 24, 2025, at Bikasoga Indoor Hall.

 Saosin was also featured at several major festivals in 2025, including Welcome to Rockville, where they joined a lineup that included Underoath and Thursday.
 On June 15, 2025, the band performed at the Warped Tour 2025 in Washington, DC, with the whole live show recorded and released on the official Saosin YouTube channel.
+On July 27, 2025, Saosin also performed at the Vans Warped Tour in Long Beach, California.

+On April 8, 2026, the band released a teaser on their Instagram page for a single from their upcoming album, which will be the third album to feature Reber as lead vocalist since his return to the band.

+The band signed with Sumerian Records, and their single, titled "Starting Over Again", was released on April 14, 2026.
+The band began touring later that month across New Zealand, Australia, Southeast Asia, the United Kingdom, Mexico, and the United States.

+On May 5, 2026 the band's 2006 self-titled was officially certified gold by RIAA with over 500,000 records sold.

 Musical style

 Saosin has been described as post-hardcore, emo, indie rock, alternative rock, screamo, and heavy metal.
+Kerrang! categorized them as a "MySpace band", albeit "a more mature and experimental" example of the bands associated with this classification.
+Their sound has drawn comparisons to Chiodos, Senses Fail and Silverstein.
 Corey Apar of AllMusic described the band's sound as "powerful," and according to him, the band's name is derived from a Chinese phrase that literally translates to "small heart," which he says is "used to convey caution or a warning."